Do I Need to File State Taxes If I Live Abroad?

 - New York

 All four of these states have very stringent residency definitions compared to other states, and they tax worldwide income.
-In most cases, you would need to report all income on your state tax return and pay taxes to the state, even if you didn’t live in the state during the year.
+In certain cases, you would need to report all income on your state tax return and pay taxes to the state, even if you didn’t live in the state during the year.

 How to Avoid State Taxes While Living Abroad